MSUSAzureAccelerators/Near-Real-Time-Fraud-and-Compliance-Analytics-Accelerator/README.md

 **63% of financial institutions believe that AI can prevent fraud**

-Benefits of Machine Learning in Fraud Detection:
+Benefits of ML and AI for fraud detection:
 * Faster and efficient detection
 * Increased accuracy
 * Better prediction